FAQs

 You can obtain your device’s IMEI/MEID/ESN by:

-• Dialling *#06# on the device’s keypad
+• Dialing *#06# on the device’s keypad

 • Checking the device settings